169004 Development research - field applications

 - Objective (expected results of study and acquired competences)

-By completing this course, you will learn to:
+By completing this course, you will

 You can find more details like the schedule or information about exams on the course-page in BOKUonline.